Async Batch Processing for Registration Ingestion & Payment Reconciliation

 |---|---|---|---|

-| Transient | Network timeout, gateway 5xx, DB lock | Exponential backoff + retry | Monitor queue depth; scale workers if persistent |
+| Transient | Network timeout, gateway 5xx, DB lock | Exponential backoff + retry | Watch queue depth; scale workers if it persists |

 | Permanent | Invalid schema, declined payment, missing session | DLQ routing + structured alert | Manual review; trigger refund or re-registration flow |